NERSC/shifter/doc/wlm/slurm.rst

    nodes at job start (allocation) time.
 The :code:`contain` flag is used to setup the "extern" step job container.

-Shifter/SLURM configuration options
+Shifter/Slurm configuration options
 -----------------------------------
 Additional configuration options can be added in plugstack.conf after the shifter_slurm.so path.
 These options will control the behavior of the plugin.

 * *shifter_config* - by default the configured location for udiRoot.conf wil be
-  used, however, if there is a specific version that should be used by the SLURM plugin, adding :code:`shifter_config=/path/to/custom/udiRoot.conf` will achieve that.
+  used, however, if there is a specific version that should be used by the Slurm plugin, adding :code:`shifter_config=/path/to/custom/udiRoot.conf` will achieve that.
 * *extern_setup* - optionally specify a script/executable to run in the setup
   of the extern step, which occurs after the prolog runs.
 This can be used to